 Lux Habrich is a multidisciplinary visual artist, arts facilitator and support worker originally from Tiohtià:ke / Montréal, having settled in K’jipuktuk / Halifax following an Interdisciplinary BFA focused on ceramics and textiles from NSCAD University in 2015.

-Originally from Montréal / Tiohtiá:ke, QC, Lux Habrich finds frequent inspiration in her mixed racial and cultural identity.
-Having moved to Atlantic Canada in 2012 to complete an Interdisciplinary BFA at NSCAD University, Lux found herself drawn to the narrative potential in craftwork as a means of accessing ancestral knowledge.
-Layering fragmented, nostalgic imagery of girlhood with sharp instances of psychological despair – she often seeks to emulate the chaotic nature of memory and the many subconscious, untold stories and unspoken legacies that live inside each of us.
+She finds frequent inspiration in her mixed racial and cultural identity.
+She is drawn to the immense healing embedded in tactile processes and the intimate narrative potential in craftwork as a means of accessing and sharing ancestral knowledge.
+Her work often reflects on the nature of temporality, subversive gender, feminine sacrifice, biological and chosen family, diaspora and belonging, disability justice and care work, intergenerational trauma, theories of hybridization and ideations of the divine.
+Her interest in ritual objects and commemorative practices stem from her deeply complex and (often) contradictory upbringing between a plurality of belief systems.
+By layering fragmented, nostalgic imagery with sharp instances of embodied pain and power – she often seeks to emulate the chaotic nature of memory and the many subconscious, untold stories and unspoken legacies that live inside each of us.

 C O N T A C T :